badabing2005/PixelFlasher/README.md

     - On what device it was patched.
     - Date of patching.
     - The SHA1 of the source boot.img file.
-  - Option to Live boot from a choice of boot.img.
+  - Option to Live boot from a choice of boot.img or patched image.
 - Choose to keep data or wipe data while flashing.
 - Ability to flash even if multiple devices are connected to the computer.
 - Display information about the phone.
   - ID
   - Hardware model.
+  - Device architecture.
   - Current installed firmware (build).
   - If it is rooted with Magisk.
   - Magisk version (Magisk Tools).